+When you check in at the X-ray Department reception you will be directed to the Ultrasound waiting area.
 Your scan may be carried out by either a sonographer or a consultant radiologist (a doctor who specialises in diagnostic imaging).
-A sheet of tissue paper will be placed over the top of your legs to protect your clothing from ultrasound gel.
+You will be asked to lower your clothing and underwear and lie on the couch.
+A sheet of tissue paper will be placed over your pelvis / penis.

-Gel will be applied to your skin and is easily wiped off at the end of your examination.
+Ultrasound gel will be applied to your skin.
+This is easily wiped off at the end of your examination.
 This gel is water soluble and will not cause harm to your skin or clothing.
 The lights will be dimmed so the ultrasound screen can be seen more easily.
-The probe will be scanned across the skin of your lower abdomen.
-This should be painless.
+The probe will be scanned across the skin of the scrotum.